Ancient Beaded Jewelry: Treasures of the Pharaohs

 Egyptian jewelry today

 Egyptians still love their beads, and so does everyone else.
-They're still being made and sold in traditional "Cleopatra" style.
+They're still being made and sold in the traditional "Cleopatra" style.
 Or you can raid the piggy bank and buy real antiquities.
 Mixed with modern beads, Egyptian beads add the exotic touch of an opulent past.

 Make some history.
 Contact us for unique hand-beaded jewelry.